dubverse-ai/MahaVed/README.md

 4. **Follow Contribution Guidelines:** Please adhere to our contribution guidelines, which are detailed in the CONTRIBUTING.md file in our repository, to ensure a smooth collaboration process.

 Together, we can build a rich resource that accelerates innovation and inclusivity in speech technologies across a multitude of languages.
 Your contributions are invaluable to making MahaVed a truly comprehensive resource for the global research and development community.

-# Contact Us

-For more information, support, or to discuss potential collaborations, please contact us at varshul@dubverse.ai.

-Let's make MahaVed a cornerstone for speech technology research and development!